dhs-envirotech/.github/profile/README.md

-# DHS - Enviornmental Technology
+# DHS - Environmental Technology

 This is the organization for Dublin High School's Environmental Technology club.